honkjs/honk/store/README.md

 A very simple state store with update subscriptions.
 For when [redux](https://redux.js.org/) is just a little too much.

+Store doesn't have any dependencies on honk, and can be used more as a utility library.

 # Example

 ```ts